hellloxiaotian/ECNDNet/README.md

 # ECNDNet
 ECNDNet-Pytorch
 This a PyTorch implementation of the CAAI 2019 paper Enhanced CNN for image denoising.
-It can be downloaded at  https://digital-library.theiet.org/content/journals/10.1049/trit.2018.1054

 This code written with Pytorch>=0.4.
 1. Dependences